aslam-31/web/replit.md

 - January 24, 2025.
 Updated home page product cards eye icon to navigate to products page instead of individual product pages
 - January 24, 2025.
 Enhanced About Us section background to be more white with reduced image opacity
 - January 24, 2025.
 Removed dual background overlays in About Us section for cleaner appearance
+- January 24, 2025.
+Fixed background image opacity to use custom 0.1 value instead of Tailwind's opacity-15 class
 ```

 ## User Preferences